-On November 14, 1851, author Herman Melville published his greatest book, Moby-Dick (or The Whale).
+On November 14, 1851, author Herman Melville published his greatest book, Moby-Dick; or, The Whale.
 Certainly the best known novel concerning whales or a whale, Moby-Dick has not only stood the test of time as a novel, but has also generated several movies and provided numerous cultural references.
 The first line of Moby-Dick, “Call me Ishmael” is one of the best known opening lines of any novel.
-Today we explore 4 of the Greatest Stories about Whales.
+Today, we explore four of the Greatest Stories about Whales.
 What stories would you add to the list?
 (Either real life or fiction.)
 See our previous article, “The Real Moby Dick.”

 1. Moby-Dick, Novel.